Matthewar/ASV/docs/README.md

 This is done using the [Haddock](https://github.com/haskell/haddock) tool and may be useful when contributing to the code.

 To generate this automated documentation, run the command `stack haddock`.
+Alternatively, this is automatically run and published for the master branch, and the generated documentation can be found [here](matthewar.github.io/ASV).

 ## Tool
 - [Errors](haskell/Errors.md)